lcpulido/lcpulido.github.io/README.md

 # lcpulido.github.io
-A personal website for myself.
+A personal website for myself and the world to see.
+I will be using this to display a bio, contact information, and as a way to better my programming skills.